 I love using vinegar hair rinses!
-I try to use roughly 1 part vinegar to 8 parts of water.
+I try to use roughly 1 part vinegar to 1 to 2 parts of water.
+(Adjust this ratio to suit your hair type.)
 This helps to remove soap & shampoo buildup from your hair.

 Another bonus, and this I learned from being a pre-school teacher, is that using vinegar rinses also discourages lice from setting up residence on your scalp.

 4. Lavender Vinegar as a Glass & Surface Cleaner

 So, I have a confession to make.
 I rarely wash my windows.
 I do, however, have to frequently wipe down my glass front door and bathroom mirrors.

 There’s something about those commercial blue glass cleaners that makes me feel sick; I mean, literally queasy when I smell them.